the-qa-company/WikibaseSync/README.md

 # WikibaseSync documentation
 This is an open-source project developed by [The QA Company](https://the-qa-company.com).

-You can use this project to sync Wikidata Items and Properties with your arbitrary Wikibase.
+*You can use this project to sync Wikidata Items and Properties with your arbitrary Wikibase.*

+This tool is actively used at [https://linkedopendata.eu](https://linkedopendata.eu).

 ## Features
 * Import Wikidata items and Properties
 * Track the changes on Wikidata and Keep synchronized